replicatedhq/replicated-docs/docs/enterprise/installing-embedded-airgapped.md

 ## Provision the Cluster {#air-gap}

 This procedure describes how to provision a cluster with the Kubernetes installer and install the Replicated app manager in the cluster.
-You will use the app manager to install and deploy the application in the cluster.
+The app manager deploys an admin console, which provides a user interface for installing and deploying the application.

 To install the application: